 Before you catch your flight to Hangzhou, you have one more expedition: a visit to the Jade Carving Center, or Jade Factory, as it’s also known.
 Jade has been cherished in China for 10,000 years; it is valued for its intrinsic beauty, of course, but it also has tremendous symbolic meaning.
 Watch artisans carving intricate designs and learn what to look for when buying this special stone.

 China’s classically designed gardens and landscapes are a cultural treasure revered around the world, and you’ll see one of the best examples today at Hangzhou’s idyllic West Lake.
-Another highlight: Lingyin Temple, one of the country’s oldest Buddhist sites, providing an intriguing glimpse of the serenity and grace of the 5,000-year-old Middle Kingdom.
+Another highlight: Lingyin Temple, one of the country’s oldest Buddhist sites, providing an intriguing glimpse of the serenity of the 5,000-year-old Middle Kingdom.
 There, you’ll see an “Enduring Memories of Hangzhou” show.

 A millennium of landscape design has created one of China’s most idyllic visions—West Lake, where wooded hills, colorful pagodas and placid waters lure you to breathe in its serenity, and Lingyin Temple (the Temple of the Soul’s Retreat), one of China’s oldest Buddhist shrines, adds to your soul-soothing pleasure.
 Come nightfall, the lake becomes the stage for an open-air show of light, dance and music.

-After days of iconic sites and timeless Chinese landscapes, Shanghai and its futuristic skyline can be something of a shock to the system.
-Yet beyond the building boom and the avant-garde architecture, you can still find traces of Shanghai’s colorful and fascinating colonial-era history.
-Enjoy a taste of both old and new today, including the city’s famous delicacy, dim sum.
 Today you’ll head to Shanghai, China’s largest city.
 An international economic hub, it has drawn entrepreneurs from all over the world for 150 years.
-But while Shanghai may be the “city of the future,” you can still find remnants of its history in Old Town and the area known as the Concessions, which were controlled by European interests in the 19th century.
+While Shanghai may be the “city of the future,” you can still find remnants of its history in Old Town and the area known as the Concessions, which was controlled by European interests in the 19th century.

 What would a visit to Shanghai be without a traditional dim sum lunch?
 Follow your tour with a delectable meal of savory dumplings, steamed buns and rice noodle rolls with a variety of fillings.

 Today you have the luxury of an entire day to explore Shanghai however you wish.
-Tonight, experience yet another cultural highlight of your journey—a thrilling performance by the dazzling and gravity-defying Shanghai Acrobats.
-Spend the day exploring Shanghai on your own.
-If you have a taste for heights, step out onto the Oriental Pearl Radio and TV Tower’s glass-floored observation deck—some 1,100 feet above the Pudong district.
-Browse through the shops on Nanjing Road or see what China’s modern artists are creating at the China Art Museum.
+Then, in the evening, experience yet another cultural highlight of your journey—a thrilling performance by the dazzling and gravity-defying Shanghai Acrobats.

 After dinner on your own, experience spinning plates, flying knives and whirling hula-hoops as agile acrobats dance across swaying tightropes and perform death-defying leaps.
 You’ll be truly dazzled as the famous Shanghai Acrobatic Troupe performs their astonishing, gravity-defying routines.